PrivacyLx/Topics/README.md

 [Here](https://youtube.com/watch?v=TJ8Wr7dWEvY) is a video about it and [here](https://forum.zwame.pt/threads/contadores-inteligentes-edp-falta-de-privacidade.958652/page-9) (Portuguese) a discussion thread on the topic.

-These work like wiretapping devices:
+These work like wiretapping devices

-*

 <br>

 ## Investigating Surveillance
 *event format: working session*